 What is the CAQ application process?

 For international students going to Quebec for their studies, the CAQ application process can seem a bit confusing at first.
 You have to complete an online application form, pay the required fees, and submit several official academic and financial documents.

 In addition to these requirements, some parts of the application form are in French, which can be a challenge if you’re not a French speaker.
 To help ease you through the CAQ application process, we’ve put together a short guide below with links to key websites.

 The application form and required documentation

-Starting from January 26, 2021, international students have to apply for their CAQ online via the Arrima portal.
+Starting from January 26, 2021, international students have to apply for their CAQ online with their Arrima Quebec login details.

 You have to submit your application form along with all of the required documents and proof of payment – failure to do so could result in delays or a refusal of your CAQ.

 The documents required to obtain a CAQ are: